railken/kissmanga/README.md

 # Kissmanga Scraper

-Search and download manga from [kissmanga.com](http://kissmanga.com/)

-Kissmanga Scraper is a library that gets all the needed information about manga for a manga-reader
+Kissmanga Scraper is a php library that permits to search manga and download scans from [kissmanga.com](http://kissmanga.com/)

 ## Requirements